nudev/nu-start--framework/README.md

-# nu-start--framework
-TBD - The NU Start Framework - Including a Parent Theme and a Child Theme (optional)
+# NU Start Framework

-# Important Notes:
+## Important Notes:
 # 1: Parent theme uses CodeKit (two separate builds atm) for Blocks and Theme
 # 2: Child theme uses the @wordpress/scripts build proces

- #3: the best workflow will be to make changes to the child theme where it is ideally separated
+## Install Instructions
+1. clone and extract per usual
+2. unzip the archive in the plugins folder to deploy all required plugins
+3. be sure to activate them before activating our theme
+4. tbd; the post-activation config